 USS Olympia's twilight years have included a number of notable events, like being the first sub to launch a Harpoon anti-ship missile in decades.

 The U.S. Navy's oldest active attack submarine, the Los Angeles class USS Olympia, returned to her homeport in Pearl Harbor, Hawaii yesterday after an impressive seven-month-long world tour.
-The voyage, which saw the boat head west and circumnavigate the globe, was also her last.
+The voyage, which saw the boat head east and circumnavigate the globe, was also her last.
 It's certainly bittersweet, but it follows twilight years for the submarine that featured a number of significant events, including being responsible for firing the first submarine-launched Harpoon anti-ship missile in many years, and other public recognition of her nearly 35 years of service.

 Family and friends were at Pearl Harbor to meet Olympia when she arrived on Sept.
 8, 2019.
 The Navy announced earlier this year that it would decommission her by June 2020, but reports say that she will leave active service before the year ends.
 After that, the Los Angeles class attack submarine will head for the Puget Sound Naval Shipyard and Intermediate Maintenance Facility in Bremerton, Washington, where workers will remove her nuclear reactor plant for disposal and scrap the rest of her hull.